-On Friday April 7th we are providing a free "Lunch & Learn" for local nonprofit leaders.
-We're bringing in Lani Starkey, a nationally respected philanthropic planning expert, to share his insights on fundraising.
+On Friday April 6th we are providing a free Lunch & Learn for local nonprofit leaders.
+Attorney John Roth will explain win-win strategies for local charities and their donors, including easy-to-understand planned giving opportunities that complement annual fundraising programs.
+As requested by participants last year, there will be a guided networking session to build communication and partnership.
 Our goal is to giveback to our community by providing local nonprofits tools to better fundraise and in-turn serve our community.

-WHAT: 2 Learning Sessions & Lunch by Pau Pizza
+WHAT'S HAPPENING: 2 Learning Sessions & Lunch by Pau Pizza

-WHEN: April 7, 2017 at 11am-1:45pm
+WHEN: April 6, 2018 at 11am-1:45pm

 WHERE: Anna Ranch Hall, Waimea, Hawaii Island